 Stainless steel faucets don't need finishing.
 The material itself is the finish.
 But, most faucets are made of brass, a copper alloy.
 Refined copper is what is known in the industry as a reactive metal.
 Left to its own devices, it makes strenuous efforts to return to its pre-refined stable state as copper oxide.
 We view copper oxide as tarnished copper or verdigris (a word adopted from the French which means "green-gray", the actual color of copper oxide).

 To make copper less reactive, it is usually alloyed with a less reactive metal, such as tin to make bronze, or zinc to form brass.
 Brass tarnishes less violently than copper, turning that golden brown color that we usually think of as "antique brass".

-Native brass requires a lot of maintenance.
+Native brass requires a lot of care.
 To reduce maintenance and increase durability, brass is given a protective coating.
-The most common coating is a layer of metal that does not require maintenance.
-But lacquer, paint and powder coatings are also used.
+The most common coating is a layer of a non-reactive metal that does not require maintenance.
+But lacquer, paint, and powder coatings are also used.
 They are less robust than the metals, but the come in colors that metals cannot match.
 At least, not so far.